 Canal Grande (Grand Canal) is the main boulevard of Venice, a navigable watercourse which crosses the historical center of the city from west to east.
-About 3800 meters long, with a width between 30 and 70 meters and an average depth of 5 meters, Canal Grande divides the historical center of Venice into two parts, tracing on the map an inverted S, which goes from the Liberty Bridge (Ponte della Libertà) to the St. Mark’s Basin (Bacino San Marco).
-SHORT HISTORY Already in pre-Roman times, groups of ancient Veneti people built stilt houses on the banks of the Grand Canal, and lived mainly from fishing and salt trade.
+About 3800 meters long, with a width between 30 and 70 meters and an average depth of 5 meters, Canal Grande divides the historical center of Venice into two parts, tracing on the map an inverted S, which goes from the Liberty Bridge (Ponte della Libertà) to the Saint Mark’s Basin (Bacino San Marco).
+SHORT HISTORY OF CANAL GRANDE Already in pre-Roman times, groups of ancient Veneti people built stilt houses on the banks of the Grand Canal, and lived mainly from fishing and salt trade.
 Under the rule of the Roman Empire, and later of the Byzantine Empire, the lagoon was populated and acquired a certain importance.
 At the beginning of the 9th century, the doge moved his seat from the island of Lido to the more defensible land along the canal.
 The trade also moved to the Rialto area, which found a safe harbor accessible even to large boats, and various warehouses (fondachi), buildings designed specifically for trade, were built along the canal.
-ARCHITECTURE The Grand Canal is flanked along its entire length by Read more [...]
+ARCHITECTURE ON THE GRAND CANAL The Grand Canal Read more [...]

 Rio dell’Arsenale is a watercourse in Venice, located in the sestiere (district) of Castello, near the Venetian Arsenal (Arsenale di Venezia).
 Initially called Rio de la Madonna, the canal was later named after the Venetian Arsenal.
 DESCRIPTION Rio dell’Arsenale has a length of about 260 meters, and practically expands Canale delle Galeazze, the main artery of the Venetian Arsenal, towards the south, where it joins the San Marco Basin.
 ARCHITECTURE From north to south, along its course, we can see the magnificent gate of the Arsenal of Venice, Ponte dell’Arsenale, also know as Ponte del Paradiso, the Naval History Museum of Venice (Museo Storico Navale di Venezia), Campo San Biagio with the Church of San Biagio, and finally, before the canal joins the San Marco Basin, Ponte San Biasio delle Catene.
 Porta Magna, the main gate of the Arsenal of Venice, was built around 1460 in Venetian Renaissance style.
 The gate was probably built by Antonio Gambello after a design by Jacopo Bellini.
 Two sculptures of lions were brought from Greece in 1687, and placed in front of the gate.
 The Naval History Museum is a museum owned by the Italian Navy.
 The museum collects historical evidence concerning Read more [...]